 I D R I S works with progressive investment and global impact solution groups

-sustainable employment, circular economy development,
+delivering sustainable employment, circular economy development,

-social benefits and beneficial environmental impact.
+social impact and environmental enhancement.

-IDRIS Sustainable Development is guided by
+IDRIS Sustainable Developments are guided by

 and the 17 UN Sustainability Goals